junxit/us-congress-bills-117/bill.md

 >   - **(1)** with respect to the programs under subsections (d) and (e), be—
 >     - **(A)** a population specific organization that has demonstrated experience and expertise in providing population specific services in the relevant underserved communities, or a population specific organization working in partnership with a victim service provider or domestic violence or sexual assault coalition; or
 >     - **(B)** a victim service provider offering population-specific services for a specific underserved population; or
->   - **(2)** with respect to the program under subsection (f), be an eligible entity described in paragraph (1) that is working in collaboration with an entity specializing in evaluation with documented experience working with targeted underserved populations;
+>   - **(2)** with respect to the program under subsection (f), be an eligible entity described in paragraph (1) that is working in collaboration with an entity specializing in evaluation with documented experience working with targeted underserved populations.
 > - **(d)** *Capacity building grants*
 >   - **(1)** *In general* The Secretary shall award grants to eligible entities to support the capacity building, planning, and development of programs for underserved communities that utilize community-driven intervention and prevention strategies that address the barriers to domestic violence services, raise awareness of domestic violence, dating violence, and family violence and promote community engagement in the prevention of domestic violence, dating violence, and family violence in targeted underserved populations.
 Such grants may be used to—
 >     - **(A)**